 Reverse Dieting is a method to get back to a healthy and sustainable calorie intake after a period of dieting.
 The idea is to slowly add high-quality calories back into your diet and build up your metabolism to handle the calorie increase.

-Let’s say you have been following a 1,300 calorie diet and want to get back to eating 1,800 calories/day (you can learn how to calculate your daily calorie need in this post).
+Let’s say you have been following a 1,300-calorie diet and want to get back to eating 1,800 calories/day (you can learn how to calculate your daily calorie need in this post).
 Your reverse diet would be to add perhaps 100-150 calories/day each week until you are at 1,800 calories/day.
 This means that you would be reverse dieting for three to five weeks, depending on how sure you want to be that you won’t put weight back on.

 Reverse dieting is a very simple concept but not always easy to do.
 You naturally want to just end your diet when you reach your goal, and adding three or more weeks to it can seem like a lot.
-In fact, the reverse dieting phase is often harder for people to get through that the diet itself because you don’t have that clear goal of seeing your weight decrease to motivate you.
+In fact, the reverse dieting phase is often harder for people to get through than the diet itself because you don’t have that clear goal of seeing your weight decrease to motivate you.
 I know it is for me, as I am not the most patient person when I don’t have a clear, short-term goal to follow.

 The best way to think about reverse dieting is to decide up front that your diet simply isn’t over until you are back at a sustainable calorie intake without having put too much weight back on (you will always put on a little weight when you start eating more, so don’t worry If your weight increases 1-2 pounds from what it was when you ended the regular diet phase).